Bluelord/DataCamp_Courses/README.md

 ## DataCamp_courses

-In this repository, DataCamp courses notes and codes for the excercies will be available.
+In this repository, DataCamp courses slides and excercise codes All the excercise code are in .ipynb with colab llink on it, so thst it can be run in an easy manner.